ghobson2013/txhighway/tasks.md

 - [X] Loading overlay to give the cars a chance to catch up before fading away.
 - [X] Options (Mute/Hide overlays)
 - [X] Fix number format to thousands
+- [ ] Fix bug where signs don't update number of unconfirmed transactions when a block is found
 - [ ] (Maybe) On click pause / reposition vehicle so it floats above the rest, data infowindow (tx id, fee, etc)
 - [X] Map audio to sprites
 - [ ] Add mobile styles